zikula/core/docs/AccessControl/Authentication/Dev/UserCreationApi.md

 ---
-currentMenu: users
+currentMenu: authentication
 ---
-# CreateUsersApi
+# UserCreationApi

-Interface: `\Zikula\ZAuthModule\Api\ApiInterface\CreateUsersApiInterface`.
+Interface: `\Zikula\ZAuthModule\Api\ApiInterface\UserCreationApiInterface`.
-Class: `\Zikula\ZAuthModule\Api\CreateUsersApi`.
+Class: `\Zikula\ZAuthModule\Api\UserCreationApi`.

-The CreateUsersApi can be used to create a ZAuth-method User.
+The UserCreationApi can be used to create a ZAuth-method User.
 This can be useful in development contexts where users must be created.
 There are methods for creating one user or creating multiple users from an array.
 Additionally, you can also validate the values in either a single user array or an array of users arrays.